udayakumar-s/ej2-angular-docs/ej2-angular/grid/how-to/enable-disable-grid-and-its-actions.md

 ---
 layout: post
 title: Enable disable grid and its actions in Angular Grid component | Syncfusion
-description: Learn here all about Enable disable grid and its actions in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Enable disable grid and its actions in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Enable disable grid and its actions
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Enable disable grid and its actions in Angular Grid component